kavdev/ldap-groups/README.rst

         :returns: A dictionary of information on members of the AD group based on the LDAP_GROUPS_ATTRIBUTE_LIST setting or attr_list argument.

         """

+    def get_tree_members():
+        """ Retrieves all members from this node of the tree down."""

     def add_member(user_lookup_attribute_value):
         """ Attempts to add a member to the AD group.